 Certain areas of the school will be accessible to students before and after school for specific purposes.
 Students are required to remain in the area where their activity is scheduled to take place.

-The following areas are open to students before school, beginning at 7 a.m.
+The following areas at Clyde High School are open to students before school, beginning at 7 a.m.

-- Cafeteria @ 7 am
+- Cafeteria @ 7am

-- Office @ 7:45 am
+- Office @ 7:45am

-- Library @ 7:45 am
+- Library @ 7:45am

+- Classrooms as designated by teacher permission and appointment schedule